rwcitek/StructureAndInterpretationOfComputerShells-Nushell/IntroToNushell.md

 - New users to the Terminal environment
 - The Shell-curious

+Oh, and also for those who want to learn some more programming concepts that go beyond those offered by traditional shells.
 Nushell can be used as either in interactive mode as a REPL or as a script interpreter.
 IOW, you can use Nushell wherever you use any other shell or scripting language or alongside them.

 ## Is it production ready?

 At this time, I would not use Nushell to control your critical infrastructure.
 Nushell seems to be under heavy development.
-As of this writing, the version is 0.83.
-Much broke when I tried to use my config from 0.82.
+As of this writing, the version is 0.83.1 Much broke when I tried to use my config from 0.82.

 ## Installation